DMZ Campaign (1969–1971): May

 On 17 May at 09:30 a Marine reconnaissance unit engaged a PAVN force 4 mi northwest of the Rockpile.
 An aerial observer later saw 12 PAVN dead in the battle area.
-On 20 May at 18:30 an aerial observer saw PAVN 3 mi north of Con Thien and directed artillery and airstrikes onto the location causing four secondary explosions and killing five PAVN.
-On 24 May at 07:15 a forward observer saw five PAVN 3 mi north-northeast of Con Thien and called in naval gunfire from the USS Saint Paul onto the position killing four and destroying a bunker.
-At 07:45 a unit of the 3rd Marine Regiment in positions 4 mi southwest of Con Thien received mortar fire and directed mortars and artillery fire onto the firing position resulting in four secondary explosions.
-At 14:00 a unit of the 4th Marine Regiment patrolling 8 mi northwest of the Rockpile found a munitions cache containing 90 82mm mortar rounds, 45 antitank mines, 263 claymore type mines, 90 RPG grenades, 127 boxes of 12.7mm ammunition and 41 boxes of 7.62×39mm ammunition.
+On 20 May at 18:30 an aerial observer saw PAVN 3 mi north of Con Thien and directed artillery and airstrikes onto the location, causing four secondary explosions and killing five PAVN.
+On 24 May at 07:15 a forward observer saw five PAVN 3 mi north-northeast of Con Thien and called in naval gunfire from the USS Saint Paul onto the position, killing four and destroying a bunker.
+At 07:45 a unit of the 3rd Marine Regiment in positions 4 mi southwest of Con Thien received mortar fire and directed mortars and artillery fire onto the firing position, resulting in four secondary explosions.
+At 14:00 a unit of the 4th Marine Regiment patrolling 8 mi northwest of the Rockpile found a munitions cache containing 90 82 mm mortar rounds, 45 antitank mines, 263 claymore type mines, 90 RPG grenades, 127 boxes of 12.7mm ammunition and 41 boxes of 7.62×39mm ammunition.